ArPiRobot/arpirobot.github.io/docs/guide/starting/devsetup.md

     - These are compatible with the Pi Zero
 - raspberry-pi-cross-compilers project (Linux Machine): [link](https://github.com/abhiTronix/raspberry-pi-cross-compilers)
     - There are multiple builds of each toolchain.
 Generally, use the same version of gcc as is installed on the Pi.
-    - When you download the toolchain, you will be taken to a stackoverflow page with multipe folders.
+    - When you download the toolchain, you will be taken to a sourceforge page with multiple folders.
 If you want the version with Pi zero support, choose that folder.

 The ArPiRobot toolchain packages can be installed using the Deploy Tool.
 Other toolchains must be installed manually.
 The toolchain should be placed in `$HOME/.arpirobot/toolchain`.
 The `toolchain` directory should contain `bin`, `include`, `lib`, etc (they should not be in another subdirectory).
 With third party toolchains it may be necessary to run an installer or extract it elsewhere and copy the correct directories.